 By the way, ignorance is never an excuse.
 Plenty of well-made apps tell you whether you can fly in your area.
 And some drones are already blocked by manufacturers, but then people unlock them, not thinking about the consequences.

-We may reach a point where governments will ban drones altogether.
-This is already the case in some countries.
-But to be fair they were never allowed in the first place (i.e. Morocco: don’t even try to carry one).
+We may reach a point where governments will ban drones altogether, which is already the case in some countries.
+But to be fair they were never allowed in the first place (i.e. Morocco: don't even try to carry one).

 Or legalise everything because it's easier and hope for the best.